Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Compare RatesStart Now →

-Red light cameras are prevalent in Colorado.
-The monetary penalty for running a red light and getting caught on camera is $75 but no points are added to your license.
-However, if you are stopped by law enforcement in person for a red light offense, the fine is $110 and four points will be assessed to your record.
+Red light cameras are common in Colorado.
+The fine for running a red light and being caught on camera is $75, with no points added to your license.
+If stopped by law enforcement in person, the fine is $110, and four points are added.
+Car insurance with telematics can help track driving behavior and reduce rate increases.

 Speed Enforcement Cameras